serokell/qtah/README.md

 Whether using an environment variable or a flag to specify a Qt version, it needs to be specified for both `cabal configure` and `cabal install`.

+The path to the QMake executable can be specified in the environment variable `QTAH_QMAKE`, if Qtah can't find it or you wish to override it (it's used while building `qtah-cpp`).

 ### Release versions

 Different major versions of Qt can be installed in parallel.
 To extend this to